lucasnasm/nasm-theme/README.md

 ### Title
 The site title is shown on the homepage.
-As it might be different from the `<title>` element that the `title` field in the config represents, you can set the `after_dark_title` instead.
+As it might be different from the `<title>` element that the `title` field in the config represents, you can set the `nasm_theme_title` instead.

 ## Original
-This template is based on the Hugo template https://git.habd.as/comfusion/after-dark
+This template is based on the Zola template https://github.com/getzola/after-dark
+Thanks